amnafatimaa6-ops/Movie_Recommender_System/README.md

 #🎬Movie Recommender System
+> Scroll down to check the demos to see how each method works in practice!

 A Streamlit-based Movie Recommendation System that suggests movies using multiple recommendation techniques including TF-IDF similarity, Semantic embeddings (Sentence Transformers), Hybrid recommendations, and Genre-based filtering.